klassen-software-solutions/ksstest/README.md

 This is a simple C++ unit testing tool.
 It's main advantage over other unit testing tools is that it is designed to be easily embedded into your test applications.
-Specifically, you don't have to build this as a library and add it a a prerequesite to your projects - you can simply copy the two files "ksstest.h" and "ksstest.cpp" into your project.
+Specifically, you don't have to build this as a library and add it a a prerequesite to your projects - you can simply copy the two files "ksstest.hpp" and "ksstest.cpp" into your project.

 Features: